sweattep/modern_quotes/README.md

 >managers reportedly worked "a minimum of forty-eight hours a week, but more likely fifty-five and sixty, eating on the fly and never quite sure when they'll leave for the evening."

+>delays resulted from chronic understaffing or procedures with little provision for flexibility.
+These issues are of increasing importance when contractors are given incentives to perform within what are, in effect, fixed test budgets and schedules

+>The committee also identified chronic understaffing and a lack of experience
+>
 >Resorting to technical language means you are determined to treat the masses as uninitiated

 >Fatigue and sleep deprivation are correlated to mandatory and voluntary overtime and are also associated with work-related accidents